Your Cart is empty

 Some of the performers billed included Big Brother and the Holding Company, Jefferson Airplane (who played both festivals), Quicksilver Messenger Service, Strawberry Alarm Clock, Moby Grape, Chocolate Watchband and Boz Scaggs among others.
 An early appearance by the Doobie Brothers is also notable.
 Also a lot of hippy bands from the Bay Area like Mad River, Sons of Champlin, Joy of Cooking and the brilliantly named Frumious Bandersnatch also played.

-The festival was put together in just 10 days at a total cost of a mere $968.00 by approximately 30 people, all of whom were volunteers with the very late 60s progressive hippy dudesville sounding, Institute for Research and Understanding.
-Assistance was also given by the musicians’ cooperative Druid Corporation House (were they really druids?)and the San Jose Free University.
+The festival was put together in just 10 days by approximately 30 people, all of whom were volunteers with the very late 60s progressive hippy dudesville sounding, Institute for Research and Understanding.
+Assistance was also given by the musicians' cooperative Druid Corporation House (were they really druids?)and the San Jose Free University.
 Independent sources estimated the total attendance at 200,000 people, with 80,000 spending the night on Saturday.
 Cosy.